-(Hebrews 12:22) But you have come to Mount Zion and to the city of the living God, the heavenly Jerusalem, and to innumerable angels in festal gathering,
+(Hebrews 12:22) But you have come to Mount Zion, to the city of the living God, the heavenly Jerusalem.
+You have come to thousands upon thousands of angels in joyful assembly,

 Unlike what Moses and the Hebrews saw with their own eyes and heard with their own ears, and what was so terrifying for them, Christians have come to Mount Zion instead of Mount Sinai.
 When reading about Mount Zion, readers might have first thought of Jerusalem in Israel, until the writer explains that he means "the heavenly Jerusalem."
 Today, believers in Jesus gather spiritually with "innumerable angels," and we find true joy in worshiping God as at a festival or party.
 Some interpreters identify Mount Zion and the heavenly Jerusalem with the true, invisible Church of Jesus Christ on earth.
 When the Church of Jesus Christ gathers for worship, believers join with "innumerable angels" in the worship of God.